nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Details on the game [here](/game).

-Things are moving quite fast, from story writing to architectural design to pixel art drawing.
+Things are moving quite fast, from story writing to architectural design to pixel art drawing to programming.

-Right now, I'm setting up AI assistants for coding in Godot.
-I use continue.dev for autocompletion, Roo Code, and Aider for semi-autonomous assisted coding.

 <br>
 <hr>